diboanches/DEMO-ConnectingCloudServices/Demo.md

 <a name="summary" />
 ## Summary ##

-In this demonstration you have seen how to provision a simple cloud only virtual network that allows you to directly connect a cloud service with a traditional Windows Azure PaaS webrole directly to a cloud service hosting full SQL Server.
+In this demonstration you saw how to provision a simple cloud only virtual network that allows you to directly connect a cloud service with a traditional Windows Azure PaaS webrole directly to a cloud service hosting full SQL Server.